opensearch-project/documentation-website/_field-types/mapping-parameters/analyzer.md

 The key functions of the `analyzer` mapping parameter are:

 1. **Tokenization:** The analyzer determines how the text is broken down into individual tokens (words, numbers) that can be indexed and searched.
-Each generated token must not exceed 32,766 bytes to avoid indexing failures.
+Each generated token must not exceed 32,766 bytes in order to avoid indexing failures.

 2. **Normalization:** The analyzer can apply various normalization techniques, such as converting text to lowercase, removing stop words, and stemming/lemmatizing words.